-•Proposed Approach: Secure biometric transmission with GC: Our proposed system, envisioned in Figure 1, is composed of a wearable (here, we show a specific use-case for the upper forearm band that allows transmission of ECG signals, though any other signal/body location can be chosen), as opposed to intrusively implanting devices that are not required for improving one's quality of life.
+•Proposed Approach: Secure biometric transmission with GC: Our proposed system, envisioned in Figure 1, is composed of a wearable (here, we show a specific use-case for the upper forearm band that allows transmission of ECG signals, though any other signal/body location can be chosen), as opposed to intrusively implanting devices.
 The device non-invasively acquires a biological signal, extracts unique features and modulates a weak electric current to create the non-radiating GC-waveform.
 This GC-signal is transmitted wirelessly through the arm, wrist and palm of the subject to the receiver, be it a data logging entity, actuation interface (e.g., door handle) or a smart-device.
-The receiver has a GC front-end that captures the signal and then feeds it to a classifier for pattern matching.
+The receiver has a GC frontend that captures the signal and then feeds it to a classifier for pattern matching.